risc0/risc0/examples/hello-world/README.md

 ecosystem for developing applications that involve ZKPs.

-You can run the zkVM locally and your secrets will never leave your own machine, or you can upload your program & inputs to [Bonsai] for remote proving.
+You can run the zkVM locally and your secrets will never leave your own machine, or you can upload your programs & inputs to [Bonsai] for remote proving.

 ## Project Organization